niccolot/ENG-ITA_NMT/README.md

 ## Results

-The model has been trained with the hyperparameters given in the [original article](https://arxiv.org/abs/1706.03762) on a RTX 3070 (~7 min per epoch) for 20 epochs obtaining the following results
+The model has been trained with the hyperparameters given in the [original article](https://arxiv.org/abs/1706.03762) on a RTX 3070 (~7 min per epoch) for 20 epochs obtaining the following results for english to italian and italian to english respectively

 <img src= "images/eng_ita_loss.png" height='300' width='500'> <img src= "images/ita_eng_loss.png" height='300' width='500'>